This guide will help you:

 Feeling stuck trying to craft an intention is common.
 Your subconscious mind and ego may be putting up mental blocks or maybe you’re still becoming more aware of your feelings, emotions, and internal workings.

-Why did you decide to embark on a psychedelic journey in the first place?
+Why did you decide to embark on a plant medicine journey in the first place?

 Consider keeping it broad and letting your journey unfold as it will.
 For example “help me heal all which is needed” or “show me what I need to see”.